Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Loggins

 On October 22, 2024, "Loggins" and his sister Messina were returned to DunRoamin'.
 They had originally come to us on August 9, 2021, from Centreville where they and their mom had no one to care for them.
-They both had an upper respiratory infection which they battled for some time, and Messina was prescribed a small amount of laxative as she had issues with harder stool.
+They both had an upper respiratory infection which they battled for some time.

 On January 18, 2023, they were adopted to a gentleman in Woodstock, but

 unfortunately, due to a change in family circumstances, they were returned on October 22, 2024.
-This beautiful brother and sister were born about July 22, 2021.
-They are fully vaccinated, tested for FIV and FeLV and are anxious to return to a home environment with a new family.
-Loggins is ready now!
+Loggins was born about July 22, 2021.
+He is fully vaccinated, tested for FIV and FeLV and is anxious to return to a home environment with a new family.

 Groves